juliarcha/putty-ssh-auth-docs/tutorial.md

 2. When the terminal window opens, you will be logged in to the server automatically, without any password requested.
 The server used your public key to validate the signature from the private key presented by PuTTY, confirming your identity securely.

-## Adding an extra safety layer with passphrase
+## Adding an extra safety layer with a passphrase

-For maximum security in your connection, you can protect your private key with a password, known as **passphrase**.
+For maximum security in your connection, you can protect your private key with a password, known as your **passphrase**.

 The passphrase is responsible for encrypting your private key file.
-With a passphrase, even if your `.ppk` file is compromised, it cannot be used without the password.
-Altought it is optional, adding a passphrase is highly recommended to increase the security of your credentials.
+With this solution, even if your `.ppk` file is compromised, it cannot be used without the password.
+Although it is optional, adding a passphrase is highly recommended to increase the security of your credentials.

 1. When generating a key pair with PuTTY Key Generator, fill in the **Key passphrase** and **Confirm passphrase** fields with a strong password before saving the private key file.